MontiCore/feature-diagram/fd-lang/src/main/grammars/FeatureDiagram.md

 * For minimal use: This language component provides a generator that translates feature models to [FlatZinc][flatzinc] models.
 FlatZinc, as part of MiniZinc, is a modeling language enabling to model constraint satisfaction (and optimization) problems.
-Different constraint solvers support FlatZinc as input format.
+Several constraint solvers support FlatZinc as input format.
 The generator is located [here][generator].

 ## Tool

-The feature model language component provides the [FeatureModelAnalysisTool][tool], which coordinates the execution of one or more several analyses against a featurre model and, optionally, additional information (depends on the analysis kinds).
+The feature model language component provides the [FeatureModelAnalysisTool][tool], which coordinates the execution of one or more several analyses against a feature model and, optionally, additional information (depends on the analysis kinds).

 ### Supported Feature Analyses
 The following table presents an overview of supported feature diagram analysis classes regarding their input in form of arguments and their output in form of the analysis result.
-In this table, we use `FM` as abbreviated form of `FeatureDiagramSymbol`, `FC` as abbreviated form of `FeatureConfigurationSymbol`, and `Feature` as abbreviated form of `FeatureSymbol`.
+In this table, we use `FM` as abbreviated form of `ASTFeatureDiagram`, `FC` as abbreviated form of `ASTFeatureConfiguration`, and `Feature` as abbreviated form of `ASTFeature`.

 | Analysis Class | Input | Result | Explanation |
 | ---    | ---      |  ------  |---------|